dotnet/arcade/Documentation/Projects/Build Analysis/LandingPage.md

 Explore all the features offered by build analysis:

-- [Build Analysis Website](https://helix.dot.net/BuildAnalysis): Find the builds impacted by an error, occurring either in tests or in timelines, across the dotnet organization.
-You can also get the latest report for any known issue and a list of all open issues with their impact.
+- [Build Analysis Website](https://helix.dot.net/BuildAnalysis): Find the builds that are impacted by an error, that occurs either in tests or in timelines, across the dotnet organization, in the same way as Runfo does.
+You can also obtain the latest report for any known issue and a list of all open issues and their impact.
 - [Build Analysis GitHub Check](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/Introduction.md): Makes GitHub pull request results more actionable by highlighting build and test information most helpful to .NET developers.
 - [Known Issues](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/KnownIssues.md): Report known issues so these can be automatically identified and reported on failed builds.
 - [Automatic Test Retries](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/Test%20Retry%20Documentation.md): Configure tests in your repo's pull requests to automatically retry when they encounter specific errors.